 - Head Judge: manages the polling location and all other Election Judges

 - Greeter Judge: directs traffic flow and maintains order

 - Registration Judge: oversees use of poll books (iPads) and oversees the registration process for voters who need to complete their voter registration

 - Additional duties include setting up and closing down the polling location, and certifying the polling location results.

-If you are interested in serving your community in this way please complete the Election Judge Application and return it by December 6.
+If you are interested in serving your community in this way please complete the Election Judge Application and return it to the Clerk’s Office.
 To begin the process, you may:

 - download an Election Judge Application (PDF)